jotyGill/privacy-fighter/README.md

 ### Troubleshooting
 Breakage on some pages may (hopefully very rarely) happen.
 You can just open the sites that break in the 'alternative' Firefox profile.
 That profile is setup to get around any site issues without needing any other browser.
-To open it, visit `about:profiles` in Firefox.
+To open it, visit link `about:profiles` in Firefox.
 Under `Profile: alternative`, click `Launch Profile In New Browser`

 Or you can try troubleshooting the issue.